yashshah5489/updated_college_proj/README.md

 # Smart Financial Analyzer

-A Flask-based AI-driven financial analysis tool that provides insights using Tavily for financial news and Groq Cloud API with Llama 3.3 70B model for AI analysis.
+A Flask-based AI-driven financial analysis tool focused on the Indian market that provides insights using Tavily for financial news, Alpha Vantage for real-time stock data, and Groq Cloud API with Llama 3.3 70B model for AI analysis.
+Enhanced with wisdom from popular financial self-help books through RAG.

 ## Features

 - User registration and authentication
-- Financial query analysis using AI
+- Financial query analysis using AI with India-specific insights
+- Integration with Alpha Vantage for real-time Indian stock information
-- News article integration for context
+- News article integration from Indian financial sources
+- RAG-based financial wisdom from popular self-help books
 - History of financial analyses
 - Dark gradient-themed UI
 - Responsive design